Biju Expressway

-Biju Expressway is a State Highway in the state of Odisha, with a total length of 650 km.
+Biju Expressway is a State Expressway in the state of Odisha, with a total length of 650 km.
 It starts at Chandili (border village in Koraput district) and goes on to touch border towns/market centres such as Kotpad, Boriguma, Nabarangpur, Papadahandi, Ambapani, Godbhanja, Dharmagarh, Sinapalli, Bhella, Nuapada, Paikamal, Padampur, Sohela, Bargarh, Sambalpur, Jharsuguda, Sundargarh before ending at Rourkela.
 The main expressway is between Vedvyas and Sambalpur.
 The Biju Expressway contains three toll gates.
 The first one is 6 km before Rajgangpur Bypass.The second tollgate is at Masunikani and the third gate is at Rengali.
 The maximum capable speed limit of L&T SRTL (Larsen & Toubro Sambalpur Rourkela Tollway Limited) is 160 km/h between the 163 km stretch from Vedvyas to Rengali.
 The current Odisha Government has numbered this Expressway as National Highway 126B(NH126B), Auxiliary highway of NH26 as it runs nearly parallel to NH26.
 Biju Expressway has the distinction of being the Subsidiary Highway longer than the Main National Highway.
 Main NH26 covers 555 km distance, Biju Expressway as NH126B runs for 650 km distance.